joetanx/conjur-master/README.md

 firewall-cmd --reload
 ```

-# 2.0 Configure the Conjur appliance as master
-## 2.1 Initialize the Conjur appliance
+## 2.2 Initialize the Conjur appliance
 - Edit the admin account password in `-p` option and the Conjur account (`cyberark`) according to your environment
 ```console
 podman exec conjur evoke configure master --accept-eula -h conjur.vx --master-altnames "conjur.vx" -p CyberArk123! cyberark
 ```

-## 2.2 Configure container to start on boot
+## 2.3 Configure container to start on boot
 - Run the Conjur container as systemd service and configure it to setup with container host
 - Ref: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/managing_containers/running_containers_as_systemd_services_with_podman>
 ```console